Wheest/wheest.github.io/_posts/2025-10-05-python_science.md

 conda install --file requirements.txt
 ```

-This ensures anyone cloning the repository can reproduce your environment and run your code without surprises.
+This ensures anyone cloning the repository can reproduce your environment and

-To help with this, we can use a `requirements.txt` file to specify the exact
-versions of packages we want to use.
+run your code without surprises.

 ### Setting up the package

 To make Python aware of your `cosmole` package, we need a **`setup.py`** file at
 the root of the project.
 This file tells Python how to install your package and
 its dependencies.
-You can see an example here.
+In our example project, [you can see it here](https://github.com/Wheest/cosmole-example/blob/ed941aee1683f3be44d3a497437f221986b86acd/setup.py).

 To make the package immediately usable while you continue developing it, install
 it in editable mode: